Support for

 Developing a new relationship with your young adult

-This stage means building an adult-to-adult relationship based on respect, evolving boundaries, and deeper connection.
-I help you navigate this shift with intention and grace.
+These stages offer the possibility of building an adult-to-adult relationship based on respect, evolving boundaries, and deeper connection.

 You’re not losing your purpose, you’re expanding it.